Criminal Charges Filed

-Lincoln Park, MI - Nearly a year ago, we reported on the death of 5-year old Kyle Holland who was killed by a dog owned by his mother's boyfriend (See: Activist Seeks Justice for Kyle Holland After Fatal Dog Mauling and 2010 Fatality: Boyfriend's Dogs Suspected in Death of 5-Year Old).
+Lincoln Park, MI - Nearly a year ago, we reported on the dog mauling death of 5-year old Kyle Holland who was killed by a dog owned by his mother's boyfriend (See: Activist Seeks Justice for Kyle Holland After Fatal Dog Mauling and 2010 Fatality: Boyfriend's Dogs Suspected in Death of 5-Year Old).
 Since Kyle's brutal death, the investigation has lurched along at the pace of a snail.
 Imagine our surprise when it was announced Monday that charges were finally brought.

 The death of Kyle is almost unmatched in fatal dog attacks concerning the amount of gross negligence attached to it.
 His mother claims to have put him to bed an 10:30 pm on the night of July 11.
 Then she gave him a "glass of chocolate milk" and "turned on a TV so he could watch cartoons."
-A wolf hybrid dog, allegedly kept for protection, ran loose in the house that night.
+A wolf-dog hybrid, allegedly kept for protection, ran loose in the house that night.
 The dog killed the boy sometime over the course of the night then proceeded to eat him.1

 Summary of Charges